 - initiate a Random Access procedure (see subclause 5.1) on the SpCell and cancel all pending SRs.

-NOTE: The selection of which valid PUCCH resource for SR to signal SR on when the MAC entity has more than one valid PUCCH resource for SR in one TTI is left to UE implementation.
+NOTE: The selection of which valid PUCCH/sPUCCH resource for SR to signal SR on when the MAC entity has more than one valid PUCCH/sPUCCH resource for SR in one TTI is left to UE implementation.

 NOTE: SR_COUNTER is incremented for each SR bundle. sr-ProhibitTimer is started in the first TTI of an SR bundle.